billerickson/Product-Review-Schema-for-Yoast-SEO/README.md

 # Product Review Schema for Yoast SEO

 Yoast SEO uses the `Article` schema type for all posts.
-This plugin adds a "Product Review" box below the content editor for marking this as a review, and specifying the review information (product name, rating, summary...).
+This plugin adds a "Product Review" metabox for marking this as a review and specifying the review information (product name, rating, summary...).

 For more information, see: https://www.billerickson.net/product-review-schema-for-yoast-seo/